 direction in life if he chooses to do so.
-For example our plans to significantly deviate from God’s view of the best way forward can simply be blocked by him through his arranging If some direction in life is vitally important to us, even though at the time we may be ignorant of it, God can prevent us from heading away from it!
+For example our plans to significantly deviate from God’s view of the best way forward in life can simply be blocked by him through his arranging If some direction in life is vitally important to us, even though at the time we may be ignorant of it, God can prevent us from heading away from it!
 Of course, on the other hand, he can also open the way to a life direction in a fashion that cannot be closed.
 Christians refer to this particular guiding power of God in life as “opening and closing doors”.
 A simple example from the Christian Old Testament (pre Jesus bits):

 In his heart a man plans his course,